Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 energized by having a clear (if difficult) path forward, thanked Eina enthusiastically.
 As he started to leave, he realized he hadn't gotten her name, quickly returned to her counter (politely this time, not shouting from the door after meta-correction), and asked who he should thank upon his return.
-Eina, surprised by his earnest return, offered a rare, small smile, introduced herself as **Eina Tulle**, and gave brief encouragement ("Be persistent, present yourself honestly...
+Eina, surprised by his earnest return, offered a rare, small smile, introduced herself as Eina Tulle, and gave brief encouragement ("Be persistent, present yourself honestly...
 Do not be discouraged").

 Leaving the Guild, Isaiah felt the pressure: low on funds, needing Falna *now*.
-He checked the smaller **Familia recruitment board** Eina mentioned.
-He noted flyers for Ganesha (laborers), Takemikazuchi (diligent souls/combat), Dian Cecht (alchemists), Miach (open/support/poor), Soma (dedicated/abstinence), Hephaistus (forge assistants/Tsubaki - this notice later vanished), a sketchy 'Swiftfoot Brigade' (also vanished later), and a very unprofessional, handwritten note for **Hestia Familia** ("Recruiting!?...
+He checked the smaller Familia recruitment board Eina mentioned.
+He noted flyers for Ganesha (laborers), Takemikazuchi (diligent souls/combat), Dian Cecht (alchemists), Miach (open/support/poor), Soma (dedicated/abstinence), Hephaistus (forge assistants/Tsubaki - this notice later vanished), a sketchy 'Swiftfoot Brigade' (also vanished later), and a very unprofessional, handwritten note for Hestia Familia ("Recruiting!?...
 Strong people preferred?
 Ask the Goddess Hestia!")

-His initial goal was the **Freya Familia**, wanting to join the strongest to become the best.
+His initial goal was the Freya Familia, wanting to join the strongest to become the best.
 Disappointed they weren't listed (as expected for an elite Familia), he considered his options.
 He recalled seeing the Hephaistus workshop yesterday, making that name stand out.
 He pondered Miach (easy entry? slow growth?) and Takemikazuchi (better for combat? stricter entry?).
-Despite logic pointing elsewhere, a strong **gut feeling** pulled him towards the messy, obscure Hestia Familia notice.
+Despite logic pointing elsewhere, a strong gut feeling pulled him towards the messy, obscure Hestia Familia notice.
 He rationalized that maybe a blank slate Familia offered more freedom, or perhaps it was just intuition, similar to the feeling that got him a second chance with Hedin (though the narrative later settled on the Hedin event being a potential latent skill).
 He took the Hestia flyer.

 Now needing to act decisively before funds ran out completely (his Valis likely extremely low, maybe under 50 after paying 150 for the first night's inn), Isaiah made a bold, reckless decision fueled by frustration and ambition.
-He decided *not* to pursue the flyers immediately but to return to **Folkvangr**, the Freya Familia Homestead on Daedalus Street.
-His new plan: force an audience by **challenging a gate guard** to a fight, hoping to impress through sheer audacity and combat potential, even without Falna.
+He decided *not* to pursue the flyers immediately but to return to Folkvangr, the Freya Familia Homestead on Daedalus Street.
+His new plan: force an audience by challenging a gate guard to a fight, hoping to impress through sheer audacity and combat potential, even without Falna.

 Recognizing the immense risk, he consumed his remaining emergency rations (hardtack/jerky) and his *second-to-last* health potion for a slight edge.
-Fueled by determination (and thoughts of impressing **Ryu** by joining the best), he marched back to Daedalus Street as late afternoon/early evening approached.
-He found Folkvangr again, approached the imposing gates guarded by elite adventurers (**Sergeant Valen** being one), and directly issued a challenge: "I challenge you.
+Fueled by determination (and thoughts of impressing Ryu by joining the best), he marched back to Daedalus Street as late afternoon/early evening approached.
+He found Folkvangr again, approached the imposing gates guarded by elite adventurers (Sergeant Valen being one), and directly issued a challenge: "I challenge you.
 Right here.
 Right now.
 Draw your weapon."

 The guard (Valen) reacted with cold disdain, calling Isaiah pathetic and refusing to engage seriously.
 Isaiah, needing